 Early Years Foundation Stage (EYFS)

-This is a very important stage as it helps your child prepare for school as well as assisting them in their future learning.
-From when your child is born up until the age of 5, their early years’ experience should be happy, active, exciting, fun and secure; support their development, care and learning needs.
+This is a very important stage as it helps your child prepare for school, as well as assisting them in their future learning.
+From when your child is born up until the age of 5, their early years’ experience should be happy, active, exciting, fun and secure; it should support their development, care and their learning needs.

 These prime areas are those most essential for your child’s healthy development and future learning.

-As children grow, the prime areas will then help them to develop skills in 4 specific areas.
-These are:
+As children grow, the prime areas will then help them to develop skills in 4 specific areas:

-These 7 areas are used to plan your child’s learning and activities that take place, ensuring activities are suited to your child’s unique needs.
+These 7 areas are used to plan your child’s learning and activities that take place, ensuring they are suited to your child’s unique needs.

-All the fun activities that you do with your child at home are important in supporting their learning and development and have a long lasting effect on your child’s learning as they progress through school.
+All the fun activities that you do with your child at home are important in supporting their learning and development and have a long-lasting effect as they progress through school.
 Even when your child is very young and is not yet able to talk, talking to them each day helps them to learn and understand new words and ideas.

-At Townsend Montessori we like our Parents /carers to be highly involved in their child’s learning and development so therefore give you the opportunity to add to their learning journeys at all times by carrying out observations of your child away from the nursery setting and handing them to your child’s key person.
-These observations are then used alongside the key persons each month to monitor their development.
-These are called “Wow moments” at home and blank forms are available outside each classroom.
+At Townsend Montessori Nurseries, we like our parents/carers to be highly involved in their child’s learning and development, so we therefore give you the opportunity to add to their learning journeys at all times by carrying out observations of your child away from the nursery setting and handing them to your child’s key person.
+These observations are then used alongside the key person’s observations each month to monitor their development.
+These are called “Wow moments” at home; blank forms are available outside each classroom.
 Your child’s learning journey is located within the room and is accessible at all times should you like to look through this.